SourceVietnam news

 • Calculation errors: Double-check your calculations, especially when dealing with multiple items or complex scenarios.

-• Ignoring accessory weight: If there are accessories like pallets or dunnage, include their weight in the gross weight calculation.
+• Ignoring accessory weight: If accessories like pallets or dunnage exist, include them in the gross weight calculation.

 • Neglecting environmental factors: In some cases, environmental factors like temperature and humidity can affect the weight of products.
 Consider these factors when necessary.

-By avoiding these common mistakes, you can ensure accurate calculating net weight and avoid potential issues related to shipping, inventory management, and product pricing.
+By avoiding these common mistakes, you can ensure accurate net weight calculation and avoid potential issues related to shipping, inventory management, and product pricing.

 Gross weight is the weight of your goods plus the packaging used to transport them.
 For example, the gross weight of a liquid includes the weight of the liquid plus the bottle or can containing it.
 If products are canned and placed in a cardboard box, the weight of the cans and the cardboard box contributes to the gross weight.